jonasnapoles/js-training/4-conditionalStatements/README.md

 * Use else to specify a block of code to be executed, if the same condition is false
 * Use else if to specify a new condition to test, if the first condition is false
 * Use switch to specify many alternative blocks of code to be executed

+## There are instructions that can determine the flow of an application
+## This makes software dynamic